Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step1_CameraPoseEstimation/README.md

 If you selected **Option 2**, follow the steps below to perform the entire SfM reconstruction and camera pose estimation process.

-Users can download the images from the links provided in the `Data_option2/Images/` folder.
+Download the datasets for **Option 2** using the links provided in the `Data/` directory and place them in the corresponding folders.

 The following relative directory structure is assumed:

 ```
 Step1_CameraPoseEstimation
 │
-├─ Data_option2/
+├─ Data/
 │  ├─ Images/
 │  │  ├─ Reference/
 │  │  ├─ Query1/